psaikido/hugle.uk/pages/suttas/mn/63-malunkyaputa.md

 ---
 layout: suttas-mn
-title: "MN 63 The Shorter Instructions to Malunkya: Cula-Malunkyovada"
+title: "MN 63 Cula-Malunkyovada: The Shorter Instructions to Malunkya"
 ---

 "These speculative views are undeclared by the Tathagata -